Most use cases require some simple CRUD operations. And that was true even for a new API we built that is now used by one of our user-facing products.

 • We have total control of the queries and how we want to handle them (eg: manipulating a query to force using an index, etc.)

-• We just use Sqlx for everything we need (eg Migrations, queries, transactions, etc.)
+• We use Sqlx for everything we need (eg, Migrations, queries, transactions, etc.)

 Cons

-• We have to reimplement some of the boilerplate that an ORM covers like the ability to insert or update certain fields to our database
+• We have to reimplement some of the boilerplate that an ORM covers, like the ability to insert or update specific fields in our database

 • All this custom code (or boilerplate) has to be tested

-• This misses the ability to generate struct from a CLI that inspect the database (eg with SeaORM here)
+• This misses the ability to generate Struct from a CLI that inspects the database (eg with SeaORM here)

 In the end, we like where we landed with our approach.
-We could have used something bigger like SeaORM but we felt that we would embark too much concepts for our simple use case.
+We could have used something bigger, like SeaORM, but we felt that we would be embarking on too many concepts for our simple use case.

-While implementing all that logic was not trivial at first (first time the team built in Rust) but mostly because of looking for how we wanted to structure the project (also first time building a web API for a user-facing product).
-Now that we have this pattern and built our experience, the second project would be much faster if we wanted to use the same approach.
+While implementing all that logic was not trivial at first (first time the team built in Rust), it was primarily because we were looking for how we wanted to structure the project (also first time building a web API for a user-facing product).
+Now that we have this pattern and built our experience, the second project would be much faster if we used the same approach.